Vishnuxx/WebMaker/README.md

 About
 A Mobile Plug and play Drag And Drop WebPage Builder (Old Project)

-currently supported code generators:

-HTML CSS
+Currently this program can generate HTML CSS & JSX
-JSX